Heracleum mantegazzianum: As an invasive plant

-In the United States, hogweed is regulated as a federal noxious weed by the U.S. Government, and is illegal to import into the United States or move interstate without a permit from the Department of Agriculture.
-The USDA Forest Service states pigs and cattle can eat it without apparent harm.
+In the US, hogweed is regulated as a federal noxious weed, and is illegal to import into the US or move interstate without a permit from the Department of Agriculture (USDA).
 The New York State Department of Environmental Conservation has had an active program to control giant hogweed since 2008.
-In 2011, Maine state horticulturists, describing the plant as "Queen Anne's lace on steroids", reported that it has been found at 21 different locations in Maine, with the number of plants ranging from one to a hundred.
+In 2011, Maine state horticulturists reported that it has been found at 21 different locations in Maine, with the number of plants ranging from one to a hundred.

+Hybrids

+Hybrids have been reported between invasive specimens of H. mantegazzianum and native populations of H. sphondylium in Britain; characteristics of such plants tend to be intermediate between the two species.
+Hybrids only tend to survive where H. sphondylium is the maternal plant.

+Other specimens have been recorded which have intermediate morphology, but whose hybrid status is uncertain.

+Phototoxicity of sap

+The sap of the giant hogweed plant is phototoxic.
+The sap contains furanocoumarins, which leads to phytophotodermatitis, a serious skin inflammation.
+A phototoxic reaction can begin as soon as 15 minutes after contact with the sap.
+Photosensitivity peaks between 30 minutes and two hours after contact but can last for several days.
+Authorities advise that all humans (especially children) should stay away from giant hogweed.
+Protective clothing, including eye protection, should be worn when handling the plant.
+Parts of the body that come into contact with the sap of giant hogweed should be immediately washed with soap and cold water, and further exposure to sunlight should be avoided for at least 48 hours.
+Other Heracleum species such as H. maximum, are likewise phototoxic, and hence similar caution is advised.
+Owing to physical similarities to other hogweeds in the genus Heracleum, giant hogweed and its close relatives are sometimes mistaken for harmless plants.

+Discounting phototoxicity from contact with external tissues, poisoning via ingestion by humans is not known, and consumption of small amounts of the plant is not deemed to be harmful, although should still be avoided due to the obvious extreme hazards created via proximity to the plant.
+Consumption by some other grazing animals does not appear to cause them harm, and sheep have been trialled as a giant hogweed control agent in Scotland.
+The USDA Forest Service states that pigs and cattle can eat it without apparent harm.

 In popular culture

-The 1971 album Nursery Cryme by the progressive rock group Genesis contains a song called 'The Return of the Giant Hogweed'.
-The darkly-humorous lyrics describe an attack on the human race by Heracleum mantegazzianum, long after the plant was first 'captured' and brought to England by a Victorian explorer.
+The 1971 album Nursery Cryme by the progressive rock group Genesis contains the song "The Return of the Giant Hogweed".
+The darkly humorous lyrics describe an attack on the human race by the hogweed, long after the plant was first 'captured' and brought to England by a Victorian explorer.

-In Season 10 Episode 3 "Ghosts" (first aired October 20, 2019) of the AMC television series The Walking Dead, the character Aaron is attacked by "walkers" that have hogweed flowers growing from their decomposing bodies.
-Aaron comes into close contact with the hogweed, rendering him unable to properly see, and more susceptible to harm.

-In her 1985 novel "Curse of the Giant Hogweed", popular mystery author Charlotte MacLeod places her established character Peter Shandy and his colleagues in a fantasy version of Wales to investigate Giant Hogweed endangering Britain's hedgerows.
+In her 1985 novel Curse of the Giant Hogweed, popular mystery author Charlotte MacLeod places her established character Peter Shandy and his colleagues in a fantasy version of Wales to investigate giant hogweed endangering Britain's hedgerows.

+The plant is featured in season 10, episode 3, of the AMC television series The Walking Dead, growing from zombies which a character encounters, rendering him unable to see properly.